 One of the first things you will see when you demo a theme is the homepage.
 And the homepage is also something many of your readers will see—often more than once!
 So make sure that your new theme has a homepage capable of showcasing your most important content.

-Some homepages are heavily image-driven (such as ours)—don’t choose one of these themes unless you are prepared to use a lot of photos!
+Some homepages are heavily image-driven (ours generally is)—don’t choose one of these themes unless you are prepared to use a lot of photos!
 Other homepages emphasize featured pages, which is excellent if you have a static site.
 Still other homepages offer unique combinations of features to highlight more than one type of content, such as pages and a blog.

 Be sure to click on several posts, pages, and archive pages at the demo sites for the themes you are considering to see if you like the way the content is presented.
 Some things can be changed—fonts and colors can easily be replaced in the Customizer, for instance.
 If you know or learn CSS, you can tweak some typographical elements, such as underlining links or adding space between items in a bulleted list.